The Airfield is currently OPEN to visiting aircraft.

 Arrival Information:

-We are permitted to accept international arrivals, providing you have submitted a GAR report to UK border force via: https://www.submit-general-aviation-report.service.gov.uk/welcome/index
+We are permitted to accept General Aviation international arrivals, providing you have submitted a GAR report to UK Border Force via: https://www.submit-general-aviation-report.service.gov.uk/welcome/index and comply with any other regulatory requirements – a guide can be found here General aviation guidance.
+For this purpose we are a Regulated Aerodrome, ICAO Designation EGTH.

 Unless approved by the Air/Ground and/or AFISO Operator (when manned), all aircraft must complete a standard overhead join at 1800 feet above aerodrome level and a full visual circuit before landing, making blind transmissions as appropriate.
 This is essential to allow you to assess the wind conditions, look out for other aircraft in the circuit, to allow model aircraft to land safely and so you can look carefully for aircraft carrying out Displays practices, airfield maintenance activity etc.